floverfelt/floverfelt.github.io/_posts/2022-02-24-mass-effect-review.md

 ### The Geth

-The Geth somewhat fall into the above category too, but I actually found them quite interesting.
+The Geth fall a little into the above category too, but I actually found them quite interesting.
 An enduring and poignant question the game asks is: When do you recognize another species as "worthy" to enter the galactic council?

 The Geth may be strange but I find it surprising that they are so blanketly *evil* in Mass Effect.
 The Krogans rebelled and killed countless galactic lives, but they're recognized and respected as are the Batarians who are literal slavers.
 I'm not saying they deserve to be on the Council or whatever, but I do find it interesting how castigated the Geth are.
 Which leads into a broader, more interesting conversation...